 Duclair's 2 goals help Senators clip Wings

-Anthony Duclair had two goals and an assist as the visiting Ottawa Senators edged the Detroit Red Wings 4-3 on Tuesday night.
+Anthony Duclair had two goals and an assist and the visiting Ottawa Senators edged the Detroit Red Wings 4-3 on Tuesday night.
 Duclair also had two goals in the Senators' 5-2 home victory over Detroit earlier this season.
-Jean-Gabriel Pageau and Brady Tkachuk tallied the other Ottawa goals on Tuesday, and Anders Nilsson made 35 saves.
+Jean-Gabriel Pageau and Brady Tkachuk tallied the other Ottawa goals.
+Anders Nilsson made 35 saves.

 Robby Fabbri, Valtteri Filppula, and Anthony Mantha scored for the Wings.
-Filppula and Filip Hronek (two assists) both had two-point games, and Jonathan Bernier made 29 saves.
+Jonathan Bernier had 29 saves.
 The Red Wings led 2-1 after the first period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)